Collect performance counters for Linux applications in Azure Monitor using Log Analytics agent

 Configure MySQL credentials

 The MySQL OMI provider requires a preconfigured MySQL user and installed MySQL client libraries in order to query the performance and health information from the MySQL instance.
-These credentials are stored in an authentication file that's stored on the Linux agent.
+These credentials are stored in an authentication file stored on the Linux agent.
 The authentication file specifies what bind-address and port the MySQL instance is listening on and what credentials to use to gather metrics.

-The MySQL authentication file is stored at /var/opt/microsoft/mysql-cimprov/auth/omsagent/mysql-auth
+The MySQL authentication file is stored at /var/opt/microsoft/mysql-cimprov/auth/omsagent/mysql-auth.

 Authentication file format

-Following is the format for the MySQL OMI authentication file
+Following is the format for the MySQL OMI authentication file:

 [Port]=[Bind-Address], [username], [Base64 encoded Password]